 Please contact us at email@example.com if you would like to exercise any of your rights explained above in relation to your personal information.

-Your right to complain to the Information Commissioner
+Your right to complain to the data privacy supervisory authority

-Without prejudice to any other administrative or judicial remedy you might have, you have the right to lodge a complaint with the Information Commissioner if you consider that we have infringed applicable data privacy laws when processing your personal data.
-The Information Commissioner’s Office can be contacted using the following link: https://ico.org.uk/.
+Without prejudice to any other administrative or judicial remedy you might have, you have the right to lodge a complaint with the UK’s Information Commissioner if you consider that we have infringed applicable data privacy laws when processing your personal data.
+In the UK the Information Commissioner’s Office can be contacted using the following link: https://ico.org.uk/.

 Keeping you informed

-We will keep your details on record until we have completely dealt with your request, enquiry or application and then for a reasonable period afterwards, in accordance with DP Law and other applicable legislation and regulation.
+We will keep your details on record until we have completely dealt with your request, enquiry or application and then for a reasonable period afterwards, in accordance with data protection and other applicable legislation.

 The Company may keep your details on record for as long as is necessary for the purposes set out above and will then delete your details in accordance with DP Law and other applicable legislation and regulation.